Marijuana (Cannabis) Addiction:

 Preliminary data also suggests a possible beneficial effect of CBD on the reinforcing effect of cannabis.
 In a study that evaluated the impact of varying levels of CBD and THC (low or high CBD:THC ratios) on the acute effects of cannabis intoxication, no difference in either group was found in their rating of feeling “stoned.”
 However, a high CBD:THC ratio was associated with lower ratings of pleasantness , or “liking.”

-CBD has therapeutic potential relevant for multiple conditions that underlie relapse risk, including craving induced by drug-related environmental contexts, susceptibility to stress, heightened anxiety and, possibly, impaired impulse control.
+CBD has therapeutic potential relevance for multiple conditions that underlie relapse risk, including craving induced by drug-related environmental contexts, susceptibility to stress, heightened anxiety and, possibly, impaired impulse control.

 .